YunoHost/doc/security.md

 sudo adduser user_name
 ```
 Choose a strong password, since this user will be responsible with obtaining root privileges.
-Add the user to the sudo group to allow him/her to perform maintenance tasks that require root privileges.
+Add the user to the sudo group to allow them to perform maintenance tasks that require root privileges.
 ```bash
 sudo adduser user_name sudo
 ```